4dcu-be/4dcu.be/_posts/2020-09-27-PythonKindleDashboard_1.md

 ```

 There are two files which are essential for the KUAL extension `config.xml` and `menu.json`, these you can see below.
-They are mostly self-explenatory, however make sure the id in the config file matches the name of your extension's
+They are mostly self-explanatory, however make sure the id in the config file matches the name of your extension's
 folder (in this case dashboard).
 In `menu.json` you can define where you want buttons to start your script in KUAL's
 menu (here they are in the main menu).
 As the dashboard script (`start.sh`) goes into an infinite loop, requiring the kindle to
 be restarted to stop it, for debugging/testing purposes there is also a version included that will run only one loop to
 test if everything is in order (`start_once.sh`).

+`run.py` is a placeholder that will be discussed in the next post, this is the python script that will get the data
+online and turn it into something we can display on the Kindle.

 **config.xml**
 ```xml